NREL/resstock/docs/read_the_docs/source/tutorial/run_project.rst

 Run locally
 -----------

-You also have the option of running (small-scale) projects using the OpenStudio `Command Line Interface <http://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/>`_ (CLI).
+You also have the option of running (small-scale) projects using the OpenStudio `Command Line Interface <http://nrel.github.io/OpenStudio-user-documentation/reference/command_line_interface/>`_ (CLI) with buildstockbatch yml input files.

 .. note::